rodrigorodrigues/microservices-design-patterns/README.md

 ### Docker Commands

-To see a log in a docker container:
+To see logs in a docker container:

 ```bash
 docker logs -f SERVICE_NAME